yus516/RDGODE/README.md

-# SIRGCN: Reaction-Diffusion Based Graph Neural Models for Traffic Forecasting
+# Reaction-Diffusion Based Graph Neural Models for Traffic Forecasting

 This repository contains source code and datasets for a series of models built upon reaction-diffusion graph dynamics for traffic forecasting: